Causal discovery under a confounder blanket: Introduction

 \section{Introduction}

 Discovering causal relationships between variables is a vital first step in any effort to understand complex systems or design effective interventions.
 In principle, such relationships can be established through sufficient experimentation; in practice, we must often make do with observational data due to logistical or ethical constraints.
-Causal discovery algorithms designed to learn directed acyclic graphs (DAGs) have been in use for decades---see \citep{glymour2019} for a recent review---but the task is notoriously difficult and error-prone, especially in high-dimensional settings.
-Moreover, many of these methods, for computational or statistical tractability, assume {\it scale-free sparsity}---i.e., that for each vertex in the true unknown graph, its number of adjacencies does not grow with the dimensionality of the problem.
+Causal discovery algorithms have been in use for decades---see \citep{glymour2019} for a recent review---but the task is notoriously difficult and error-prone, especially in high-dimensional settings.
+Moreover, many of these methods, for computational or statistical tractability, assume {\it scale-free sparsity}---i.e., that the number of adjacencies for each vertex in the true graph does not grow with the dimensionality of the problem.

 In many cases, researchers are interested primarily in the causal relationships between just a subset of observed variables.
-Attempting to learn the whole DAG in such cases is inefficient and unstable, especially when error rate control is a concern and unmeasured confounders cannot be ruled out.
+Attempting to learn an entire directed acyclic graph (DAG) in such cases is inefficient and unstable, especially when error rate control is a concern and unmeasured confounders cannot be ruled out.
 Suppose, however, that we have access to a large tier of background factors $\bm{Z}$ that may potentially deconfound our target system $\bm{X}$.
 This stratification could be due to temporal ordering or physical laws.
 For example, we know that genotypes precede phenotypes, even though it may be impossible to completely characterize the relationship between the two, let alone links among the genotypes themselves.
 We argue that many practical problems of interest exhibit such a two-tier structure, with our \emph{foreground} variables $\bm{X}$ causally preceded by some large \emph{background} set $\bm{Z}$, whose internal structure is not relevant or even well-defined.